jotitadev/jotitadev/README.md

         databases: ["mongo", "MySql", "sqlite", "SQL"],
     },

-    ffunFact: "excuses only work for you"
+    funFact: "excuses only work for you"
 };